tari-project/rfcs/src/RFC-1102_TappletsRegistry.md

     - Allows the Tapplet’s contributor for future updates
     - Restrict Tapplet Registry repo from being modified by tapplets contributors

-- Tari Blockchain flow
+- Tari Network flow

   1. Compress a tapplet project to zip file.
-  2. Generate checksum and and sign the blockchain transaction.
+  2. Generate checksum and and sign the Network transaction.
   3. Call contract's function, like registerTapplet() which verifies signature and add the checksum to the verified tapplets mapping.

 - npm package registry flow